-Chairman of the Board
+Chairman of the Board and Non-Executive Director

 Mr Schembri has extensive knowledge related to card management systems, with diverse exposure to the international card organisations including VISA International, MasterCard and DINERS Club International.
 Mr Schembri has extensive knowledge relating to retail banking operations, product management and co-ordination.
-Up to the time of joining the Company, Mr Schembri had been in the banking industry for 26 years.
-He joined RS2 in 1999 as Regional Manager, Mediterranean Region and took on the role of Deputy Chief Executive Officer in 2006.
-Mr Schembri was appointed Chief Executive Officer in January 2008 and Chairman in January 2012.
+Up to the time of joining the Group, Mr Schembri had been in the banking industry for 26 years.
+He joined RS2 in 1999 and was appointed Chief Executive Officer in January 2008 and Chairman in January 2012.